 Meet and Greet

 As part of our free Meet and Greet service, we can welcome you at Newcastle International Airport when you arrive.
+If you are interested in the Meet and Greet service, it is essential that you book this 72 hours before your arrival using this form.
 To make sure you can travel to campus safely, we’re also working to set up a quarantine safety corridor between the airport and your University accommodation.

 We’ve been reviewing all our accommodation sites to make sure they support social distancing, self-isolation and quarantine regulations, should these still be in force when you join us.